 The guidelines deliver a framework with flexibility that can be applied with and without photography, or as “light touch” applications leveraging just color or typography.

 Slight differences in color application distinguish communications for different key audiences.
-Separate messaging was also developed for business and personal audiences.
+Separate messaging was also developed for enterprise, partner, and customer audiences.

 A detailed brand guidelines document shows content creators how the system works together.